Nishanth-Gobi/Da-Vinci-Code/README.md

 Users can,

-- Upload an image along with a secret message and download an image with the secret message encoded in it.
+- Embed an AES encrypted message within an image
-- Upload a stegonanographed image and retrive the secret message.
+- Extract the message from a steganographed image given the key used for encryption

 ## Installation